 9. Trevor Yerbury, fine art photographer

-In 2010 I was lucky enough to study under the photographer Carl Radford, who is one of the UK’s authorities on the Wet Plate Colodian Process, a method first pioneered in the 1860s creating images directly onto glass or tin.
-It is a difficult but rewarding process, and I was lucky enough to join Carl for an afternoon with Trevor Yerbury, the celebrated fine art photographer who allowed me to make his portrait.
+In 2010 I was lucky enough to attend a wet plate collodion workshop, a method first pioneered in the 1860s creating images directly onto glass or tin.
+It is a difficult but rewarding process, and I was lucky enough to join Trevor Yerbury, a photographer who allowed me to make his portrait.
 I’m hoping to experiment more with this process in 2011.

 10. The Makar (National Poet of Scotland), Edwin Morgan